 In the Book Conservation Lab we sometimes treat books requiring intricate repairs.
 In November, Kaigara Danmen Zuan printed in Kyoto in 1913 and authored by Yoichiro Hirase came to us for repair work.
 It was recently adopted through an Adopt-a-Book event hosted at the Cooper Hewitt, Smithsonian Design Museum.
 The book itself is from that museum’s library.

 Hirase was a prominent malacologist (mollusk scientist) in Japan who collected over 3,500 seashells, 1,000 of which were new discoveries at the time.
 The idea for this book came from his experimentation with cutting shells at different angles producing cross sections that, when inked, produced interesting stamps.

 April 23rd-29th is Preservation Week!
 What is Preservation Week?
-It is an initiative started by the American Library Association (ALA) after the Heritage Health Index Survey reported in 2005 that 80% of surveyed libraries, museums and archives have no plan for collections emergencies nor do they have staff trained in emergency response.
-Preservation Week is a way to remind people to plan for collections emergencies.
-A great place to start is with more »
+It is an initiative started by the American Library Association (ALA) after the Heritage Health Index Survey reported in 2005 that more »